kennyderek/ROS_bots/README.md

 ...

-In the terminal in which the observer.py was run, you will see
+In the terminal in which the observer.py was run, you will see:

 [INFO] [1514675662.035074]: Bot 1 at (x, y, z) coordinates: (-0.9781627058982849, 20.27720832824707, 20.27720832824707)
 [INFO] [1514675662.035713]: Bot 2 at (x, y, z) coordinates: (20.27720832824707, -0.9781627058982849, -0.9781627058982849)